 What is the meaning of the number nine in Gutu soup?

 In Gutu (the 29th-day soup), the number nine symbolizes completeness and spiritual order.
-The nine symbolic dough balls hidden inside represent different human traits or fates, acting as a divination tool for the coming year.
+The nine symbolic dough balls hidden inside represent different human traits or fates — Sun, Moon, Cotton, Salt, Coal, Porcelain, Peas, and Chili — acting as a divination tool for the coming year.
+For more on the linguistic significance of Gutu, see our guide to The Bowl of Nine.

-Khapse are deep-fried dough pastries that are central to Losar celebrations.
+Khapse are deep-fried dough pastries central to Losar celebrations.
 They are crafted into various artistic shapes and serve as both religious offerings on family altars and gifts of hospitality for visiting guests.
+In noble households, a designated baker would spend an entire week producing enough Khapse to fill the larders before the new year.

-What do the colors of Lungta flags represent?
+What do the colors of Lungta prayer flags represent?

-Lungta, or Wind Horse flags, use five specific colors representing the five universal elements: Blue (Sky), White (Metal/Space), Red (Wind/Fire), Green (Water), and Yellow (Earth).
-They are hung during Losar to invoke cosmic balance and bring good fortune.
+Lungta (Wind Horse) flags use five colors representing the five universal elements: Blue (Sky), White (Metal/Space), Red (Wind/Fire), Green (Water), and Yellow (Earth).
+They are hung during Losar to invoke cosmic balance and carry prayers across the plateau.
+Fresh flags are raised on the third or fourth day of the new year.